JJunHan/Luman/README.md

 - Jolene
 - Min Hui

+## Functions

+- Forums to post questions/connect
+- Chatbot to direct them to different tools within the app
+- Chatbot that is annoyomous (chatting with other users)
+- Resources ?
+-

 ## Topic of choice

 > Psychological Risks: Telecommuting has blurred the line between work and home,